 Any amount of unearned grant funds that you must return is called an overpayment.
 The maximum amount of a grant overpayment that the student must repay is half of the grant funds received.
-A student doesn't have to repay a grant overpayment if the original amount of the overpayment is \$50 or less.
-The student must make arrangements with Valley College or the Department of Education to return the unearned grant funds.
+A student does not have to repay a grant overpayment if the original amount of the overpayment is \$50 or less.
+The student must decide with Valley College or the Department of Education to return the unearned grant funds.